A character who should be here isn't

 - Sam was also absent from the first few episodes of season 9, appearing only briefly by video feed, to accommodate Amanda Tapping's pregnancy.

-- Other episodes will explain Daniel being on a dig on another planet if he shouldn't be in all or most of an episode.
+- Other episodes where Daniel needs to be absent for most or all of the episode will explain that he's on a dig on another planet.
 Teal'c will go to spend time with the Jaffa army for the same reasons.
-Of course, Teal'c has a nearly perfect attendance record in terms of actually appearing in the episodes (only missing one episode in season 8).
-Other episodes which didn't involve him actually showed him leaving or coming back.
+Of course, Teal'c has a nearly perfect attendance record in terms of actually appearing in the episodes (only missing one episode in season 8; other episodes which didn't involve him actually showed him leaving or coming back).

 - Parodied in "200" - when one of the leads for Wormhole Extreme looks like he could be an Absentee Actor, the SG-1 crew suggests they write his character as turning invisible - and use fake flashbacks of this happening to O'Neill to set the precedent.